Dee Dee Blanchard told everyone her daughter, Gypsy Rose, was disabled and chronically ill,

 (MbP).
 MbP is a form of abuse in which one person (usually a parent or caregiver), falsifies or creates illness, injury or disability in another (usually a child).

 They do it, “to get sympathy and special attention for themselves,” says Dr. Phil.

 Watch the video above as Dr. Phil explains Munchausen syndrome by proxy.
-Then tune in Tuesda
+Then tune in Thursday

 as he interviews Gypsy Rose Blanchard from inside Missouri’s Chillicothe Correctional Center.